joseph-flinn/site/frontend/posts/gen-ai-development-1.md

 - I've reworked all of the IconButtons and it did not resolve the issue.
 - Confirmed that the working Alert component in Configuration is the same as the one in the ProductTable.
-- Wow...We finally have the fix.
-I missed a few of the IconButtons in the product table...The reason why it was new was because of the product being returned from the database.
+- Wow...
+We finally have the fix.
+I missed a few of the IconButtons in the product table...
+The reason why it was new was because of the product being returned from the database.
 - Now I need to go fix all of the Fields again.

-- Continuing to debug the file upload breaking change, Claude decided to not follow the implicit pattern of using a utils file for the fixed upload call.
+- Continuing to debug the file upload breaking change, Claude decided not to follow the implicit pattern of using a utils file for the fixed upload call.
 Instead, it created it in the component that it was needed.
 I had to explicitly ask Claude to move its implementation to the original file twice.
 The first time it created a custom hook which was a new project organization pattern instead of following the pattern it already found.
 - Once that was set, the actual implementation was not correct.
 In correcting the issue, I caught the agent doing the same codebase searches for the same patterns it had already done.
-There is a pretty glaring issue with short and long-term memory with agents.
+There is a pretty glaring issue with short-term and long-term memory with agents.
 In moving the function around, Claude rewrote the solutions instead of keeping the same logic as its original solution.
 - The plugin doesn't currently support user session tokens and is designed around the hardcoded ENV var.
 I would like to update this, but I'm scared that Claude doesn't know what it's doing.